Type 2 inflammation

 Type 2 inflammation (or type 2 immunity) is a pattern of immune response.
 Its physiological function is to defend the body against helminths, but a dysregulation of the type 2 immune response has been implicated in the pathophysiology of several diseases.
-Although it has traditionally been associated with tumor promotion, emerging evidence indicates a potential tumor-suppressive potential.
+Although it has traditionally been associated with tumor promotion, emerging evidence indicates a tumor-suppressive potential.

 Molecular biology

 IL-25, IL-33, and TSLP are alarmins released from damaged epithelial cells.
 These cytokines mediate the activation of type 2 T helper cells (T_{h}2 cells), group 2 innate lymphoid cells (ILC2 cells), and dendritic cells.
 T_{h}2 cells and ILC2 cells secrete IL-4, IL-5 and IL-13.

 IL-4 further drives CD4+ T cell differentiation towards the T_{h}2 subtype and induces isotype switching to IgE in B cells.
 IL-4 and IL-13 stimulate trafficking of eosinophils to the site of inflammation, while IL-5 promotes both eosinophil trafficking and production.